B-garces/Red-Team-VS-Blue-Team-Project/README.md

     - To encrypt sensitive data and for files to not be shared with users outside the company being in this situation.
     - To make a whitelist to people who can and cant use these files and directories

-- Mitigation: Preventing Brute Force Attacks
+`- Mitigation: Preventing Brute Force Attacks`
   - Alarm
     - I would implement a failed login alert to show a certain amount of times the login has failed
     - If the HTTP error code 401 is occurring multiple times an alert would be sent as well